InnocentBug/G-BigSMILES/README.md

    1. If there is no prefix, select a bond descriptor from the end group tokens according to the weight of bond descriptors of the end groups.
 1. Generate the molecule fraction of the selected token and add it to the generating molecule.
 In case of a prefix, react the prefix with the selected bond descriptor.
 1. In the partially generated molecule, select a random bond descriptor according to the weight of all open bond descriptors present.
-   1. In case the selected bond descriptor has a list of weights: select the next bond descript from the repeat- or end-units according to the listed weights.
+   1. In case the selected bond descriptor has a list of weights: select the next bond descriptor from the repeat- or end-units according to the listed weights.
    1. In case of a single weight: select the next bond descriptor from the repeat unit (not end group) according to the weight of the bond descriptors.
 1. Generate the selected unit and react with the two selected bond descriptors.
 1. Repeat until no bond descriptors are open or the heavy atom molecular weight of the partially generated molecule is bigger or equal to the pre-determined heavyweight molecular weight of the stochastic object.